emiliatrentham/weather-dashboard/README.md

 ## Description

-A weather app in vanilla JavaScript that uses the Open Weather Map API to check the current weather and forecast and reads events from Local Storage.
+A weather app in vanilla JavaScript that uses the Open Weather Map API to check the current weather and forecast data and re renders events from Local Storage.

 ## API
 - <a href="https://openweathermap.org/" >OpenWeatherMap</a>